-- Be careful that you don't lose your wallet or any other items stashed in your back pocket while assuming the squatting position... because trust us, trying to retrieve them won't be fun.
+- Be careful that you don't lose your wallet or any other items stashed in your back pocket while assuming the squatting position.
+Trust us, trying to retrieve them won't be fun.

-- If there is a toilet attendant, leave a big tip - after all, it's a crappy job.
+- If there is a toilet attendant, leave a big tip.

 - If using a squat toilet doesn't sound like your cup of tea, try to find an upmarket hotel or Western-style restaurant.
 Usually, these will have flush toilets as well as or instead of the squatting kind.